vicentebolea/P2Psimring/README.md

 REQUIREMENTS
 ============
- - The source code is coded in *c++99* for linux.
+ - The source code is coded in *C++98* for linux with GNU extensions, using GCC, e.g., *GNU++98*.

- - You will need in each node and enough big file of garbage to test the LRU cache throughput. the size of this file should be as big as the domain of the data set.
+ - You will need in each node an enough big file of garbage to test the LRU cache throughput. the size of this file should be as big as the domain of the data set.